-Decision is a concrete specialization of DRGElement and it inherits the name and optional id, description and label attributes from NamedElement The name of an Investigation in the decision model.
+Decision is a concrete specialization of DRGElement and it inherits the name and optional id, description and label attributes from NamedElement The name of an Investigation of Invocable, input data, decision, or import in the decision model.

 In addition, it may have a question and allowedAnswers, which are all strings.
 The optional description attribute is meant to contain a brief description of the decision-making embodied in the Decision.
 The optional question attribute is meant to contain a natural language question that characterizes the Decision such that the output of the Decision is an answer to the question.
 The optional allowedAnswers attribute is meant to contain a natural language description of the answers allowed for the question such as Yes/No, a list of allowed values, a range of numeric values etc.